 This is a relatively new webpage to which I am adding international data as I come across it.
 Contributions would be welcome.

-He quoted some fun examples - interior designers need to be registered and take exams before they can offer their services in Houston, Texas; a manicurist was fined $1,000 for washing hair in Tennessee without being licensed as a 'shampoo technician'.
-But Americans were well ahead of the rest of the world in developing what they call anti-trust and we call competition policy.
-British travellers to the States also note that:
+Justin Webb quoted some fun examples - interior designers need to be registered and take exams before they can offer their services in Houston, Texas.
+And a manicurist was fined $1,000 for washing hair in Tennessee without being licensed as a 'shampoo technician'.
+British travelers to the States also note that:

 - young people cannot buy alcohol (unless with parental etc. permission) until they are 21 (UK 18, 16 with meals) - and I was ID'd at the age of 67!